 Today in World War II History—November 3, 1939 & 1944

-Japanese bomb-carrying balloon reinflated at Moffett Field, CA after it had been shot down by a US Navy aircraft January 10, 1945 (US Army photo)
+Japanese Fu-go bomb-carrying balloon reinflated at Moffett Field, CA, after it had been shot down by a US Navy aircraft, 10 January 1945 (US Army photo A 37180C)

-80 Years Ago—November 3, 1939: Royal Navy chases Nazi-captured US freighter City of Flint into harbor at Haugesund, Norway, where she is seized by Norwegian sailors.
+85 Years Ago—Nov.
+3, 1939: Royal Navy chases Nazi-captured US freighter City of Flint into harbor at Haugesund, Norway, where she is seized by Norwegian sailors.

 Movie premiere of John Ford historical drama Drums Along the Mohawk, starring Henry Fonda & Claudette Colbert.

-Japanese begin releasing 9000 bomb-carrying balloons to float to the US (about 300 will arrive).
+Japanese begin releasing 9,000 Fu-go bomb-carrying balloons to float to the US (285 will explode in US over the next several months).